Will Social Distance Affect My Child's Development?

 From a mental health standpoint, loss of routine and movement throughout the day is a real challenge – for children and parents alike.
 Creating and maintaining predictable transitions and time blocks for certain activities provides a sense of safety and order.

-Any Baby Can is also continuing to look at opportunities outside of scheduled telehealth visits to connect families with other families virtually.
+Any Baby Can finds opportunities outside of scheduled visits to connect families with other families.

 Let’s Talk About Screen Time